The Radenso XP ($349) competes with the Escort Passport iX ($399) and both promise long range and high resistance to

 Our testers found favor with the magnetic windshield mount that attaches to the detector effortlessly and clings tenaciously to the windshield.

 Borrowed from its upscale siblings is an annoying Overspeed Alert.
 Factory-set at 70 mph, every trip above that speed elicits a verbal admonishment—Overspeed!—and the speed display ominously turns red.
 Fortunately, the speed nanny can be disabled via the Preferences menu.

 The iX is operated by six top-mounted buttons so closely spaced they're nearly touching each other.
 One finger can easily depress four of the six simultaneously.
-Controlling the iX requires deliberation and except when using the oversized Mute button, the safest time to operate this Escort is while the vehicle is parked.
+Controlling the iX requires deliberation and except when using the oversized Mute button, the safest time to operate this Escort probably is when the vehicle is parked.

 The iX receives a feature exclusive to high-end Escorts, AutoLearn, which automatically locks out radar-controlled door openers.
 After a static signal like a door opener is encountered two or three times it's identified as bogus and locked out.
 The next time you drive past, there's no alert.
 If a new radar signal is detected at the location, it's considered a threat and an alert is given.
 Signal lockouts can also be done manually by pressing the Mute button during an alert.

 Although it showed balanced radar performance, the Escort Passport iX trailed the Radenso XP in two of the three tests.
 On K band it lagged behind by 7 percent and on 34.7 GHz Ka band by 8 percent.
 Against 35.5 GHz radar it alerted first by a seven-foot margin.

 On the debit side, the low-contrast display and annoying overspeed alert cost the iX some goodwill.
 So did the user-unfriendly button layout and fussy controls.